 5. End battery cages and sow stalls

-The Science Party calls for a nation-wide ban on battery cages (caged environments measuring at or below 30cm x 21cm x 40cm) used in egg production.
-The practices employed on modern battery farms place excessive stress and suffering upon the animal, and are not necessary for relatively low-cost production that can be achieved through barn-raised egg production.
-We also support a ban on producers using sow stalls and gestation crates in pig farming.
-These practices have already been outlawed in the ACT and this ban should be expanded nationwide.
+5.2.
+Discussion: The practices employed on modern battery farms place excessive stress and suffering upon the animal, and are not necessary for relatively low-cost production that can be achieved through barn-raised egg production.
+Battery cages and sow gestation crates have already been outlawed in the ACT, gestation crates banned in Tasmania, and the duration of time in gestation crates limited to six weeks nationwide.

 6. Food Labelling

 6.1.
-The Science Party supports honest labelling of animal products.
-In particular, the Science Party is concerned that current labelling methods fail to adequately inform consumer choice when purchasing animal products.
-We support the creation of optional tiered label certifications that clearly define the animal welfare standards involved in free-range production.
+Policy: The Science Party supports honest labelling of animal products, particularly optional tiered label certifications that clearly define the animal welfare standards involved in free-range production.

 7. Animals in Racing